umitkara/umitkara/README.md

 friends.
 He also conducted data analysis studies and consultancy for statistical data of various sociology projects.

-His university life was enjoyable with various difficulties.
-The most important detail of his university life was the graduation project.
-He developed a wearable technology and a mobile application for the project.

 He wants to improve himself in every field of computer science, including encryption and algorithms, and is ready to do his best for them.
 He enjoys developing software and solving problems.
 Apart from these, he likes to deal with